Shayok sends Iowa State past K-State in Big 12 semifinals

 UP NEXT

-Iowa State will play the West Virginia-Kansas winner for the title.
+Iowa State will play the third-seeded Jayhawks for the title.

 More AP college basketball: http://apnews.com/Collegebasketball and http://twitter.com/AP_Top25